Shangmin-Chen/Whisperrr/docs/guides/CONFIGURATION.md

 3. **Use Setup Script for Configuration:**
    - Run `setup-env.sh` to generate `.env` files for all services
-   - For remote deployment with multiple hosts, use remote deployment mode
+   - For remote deployment, use remote deployment mode (uses HTTPS protocol)
    - The script validates inputs and generates correct CORS configuration

 4. **Use Cleanup Script to Reset:**